-The changes in cash and cash equivalents for the years ended December 31, 2013, 2012 and 2011 were as follows:
+The changes in cash and cash equivalents for the years ended December 31, 2014, 2013 and 2012 were as follows:

-Year Ended December 31, (in \$'000s) 2013 2012 2011 - (Revised) (Revised) Net cash (used in) provided by operating activities 9 \$ (60,609) \$ 42,209 \$ (108,767) Net cash used in investing activities (29,937) (48,953) (105,601) Net cash provided by financing activities 43,190 43,486 196,989 Effect of exchange rate changes on cash 1,179 328 (1,035) Net (decrease) increase in cash and cash equivalents 9 \$ (46,177) \$ 37,070 \$ (18,414)
+Year Ended December 31, 2014 2013 2012 Cash flows from operating activities \$ 254 \$ (60,609) \$ 42,209 Cash flows from investing activities (38,600) (29,937) (48,953) Cash flows from financing activities 42,776 43,190 43,486 Effect of exchange rate changes on cash 2,161 1,179 328 Net (decrease) increase in cash and cash equivalents \$ 6,591 \$ (46,177) \$ 37,070

-We believe that cash and cash equivalents, and availability under our revolving senior secured credit facility, combined with our access to the credit markets, will be sufficient to fund our operations through 2014 and thereafter.
+We believe that cash and cash equivalents, and availability under our revolving senior secured credit facility, combined with our access to the credit markets, will be sufficient to fund our operations through 2015 and thereafter.

 Proceeds from our Federal ESPC projects are generally received through agreements to sell the ESPC receivables related to certain ESPC contracts to third-party investors.
 We use the advances from the investors under these agreements to finance the projects.
-Until recourse to us for the ESPC receivables transferred to the investor ceases upon final acceptance of the work by the government customer, we are the primary obligor for financing received.
+Until recourse to us ceases for the ESPC receivables transferred to the investor, upon final acceptance of the work by the government customer, we are the primary obligor for financing received.
 The transfers of receivables under these agreements do not qualify for sales accounting until final customer acceptance of the work, so the advances from the investors are not classified as operating cash flows.
 Cash draws that we receive under these ESPC agreements are recorded as financing cash inflows.
 The use of the cash received under these arrangements to pay project costs is classified as operating cash flows.
 Due to the manner in which the ESPC contracts with the third-party investors are structured, our reported operating cash flows are materially impacted by the fact that operating cash flows only reflect the ESPC contract expenditure outflows and do not reflect any inflows from the corresponding contract revenues.
-Upon acceptance of the project by the federal customer the ESPC receivable and corresponding ESPC liability are removed from our consolidated balance sheet as a non-cash transaction.
-See Note 2 to our consolidated financial statements appearing in Item 8 of this Annual Report on Form 10-K.
+Upon acceptance of the project by the Federal customer the ESPC receivable and corresponding ESPC liability are removed from our consolidated balance sheet as a non-cash settlement.
+See Note 2, "Summary of Significant Accounting Policies", to our Consolidated Financial Statements appearing in Item 8 of this Annual Report on Form 10-K.